gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 These lines are called _statements_.

-The pattern to print to the screen is this.
-The statement always starts with `fmt.Print` or `fmt.Println`.
-The case is significant, so the spelling is must be exactly as shown.
+The pattern to print to the screen is this: the statement always starts with `fmt.Print` or `fmt.Println`.
+The case is significant, so the spelling must be exactly as shown.
 There must be a period between the `fmt` and the `Println` or `Print`.
 The string to be printed appears between the brackets, the `(` and `)`.